Cosmetic surgery marketing has seen tremendous changes over the last 10 years – changes that the pandemic greatly accelerated.

 Between an explosion in online searches for cosmetic surgery procedures, the emergence of TikTok as a platform for marketing plastic surgeons, and increased costs for PPC ads, cosmetic surgery marketing trends have shifted quite unpredictably.

-In this article, I share some insights into cosmetic surgery marketing trends during 2020 and 2021, including data on demand for several of the top plastic surgery procedures as reflected in search.
+In this article, I share some insights into cosmetic surgery marketing trends from 2020 to 2023, including data on demand for several of the top plastic surgery procedures as reflected in search.
 I also share my thoughts on the “Zoom Boom” explanation for these increases and why I don’t think they can be attributed to increased teleconferencing during the pandemic.

 Online Marketing Continues to Overtake Outdoor Advertising